qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 Models can also be saved within the project file using the
 |addToProject|:sup:`Save model in project` button.
 All the models saved with this
-method won't be written as :file:`.model` file on the disk but will be embedded in the :file:`qgz` project file.
+method won't be written as :file:`.model` file on the disk but will be embedded in the :file:`.qgz` project file.

-Project models are available in the Processing toolbox within the
+Project models are available in |qgsProjectFile|:guilabel:`Project models` menu of the toolbox.
-|qgsProjectFile|:guilabel:`Project models` menu.

 The models folder can be set from the Processing configuration dialog, under the :guilabel:`Modeler` group.